-It is a requirement within the Midlothian Scheme for the Establishment of Community Councils that each Community Council makes available to the Council the records which the council requires.
+It is a requirement within the Scheme for the Establishment of Community Councils in Midlothian (2025) that each Community Council makes available to the Council the records which the council requires.
 The Scheme sets out minimum content for key records such as Minutes of Community Council meetings.